josephschmitt/alexa-libby/README.md

 ## Configuring The Skill

 To configure the skill, copy `default.env` to `.env` and fill in the correct values for `CP_URL`, which should point to your Couch Potato server, and `CP_API_KEY` which should have your server's API key.

 ## Testing The Skill Locally

 You can use [node-lambda](https://github.com/motdotla/node-lambda) to test this skill locally.
 In the `test_events` directory are several event files you can use for testing, and they should map pretty well to each Intent.
-To test an intent, simply copy the contents of one of the json files in that directory and overwrite the contents of `event.json`.
+To test an intent, simply update the `EVENT_FILE` value in your `.env` config file to point to the event to test against.
 Make sure you run `npm install` from the command line to get the the latest npm packages, and then run `npm run test-lambda`.

 ## Setting up the Skill